SGLMS/gtin-gs1/README.md

 # GS1 / GTIN

-GS1-128 / GTIN (UPCA; EAN8; ITF14) creator and parser.
-We use these for our projects, but you are welcome to use them.
+GS1-128 / GTIN (UPCA; EAN8; ITF14) creator and parser; including barcode generation.

 In this version we have included Laravel Service Providers.